-B.C.
-First Nations accuse feds of delaying action on child welfare ruling
+New Giant pot bonfire smokes out Castlegar, B.C.

 CBC's The Current: Missing Murdered Indigenous Women Forum

-Public Forum - 7pm at CBC Vancouver Broadcast Centre
+Public Forum - 7pm at CBC Vancouver Broadcast Centre - Sold Out

 -